What Are the Worst Floods in History? Look Back at Catastrophic Flooding Events

 A temporary walkway was constructed for moving

-The economic impact and mass displacement led to widespread hunger, with reports highlighting the extreme challenges survivors faced in finding food.
+The economic impact and displacement led to widespread hunger, with reports of people resorting to eating tree bark and weeds to survive.

 Overall, the 1931 floods remain a stark reminder of the catastrophic potential of extreme weather combined with environmental and infrastructural vulnerabilities.